soyuka/gulp-sym/README.md

 	}, { force: true })) //use force option to replace existant
 ```

-### Don't do this
+### /!\ Don't do this ...

-:warning: If you're working on more than 1 source, use a function or an array to specify the destination path so `gulp-sym` doesn't override the previous symlink!
+If you're working on more than 1 source, use a function or an array to specify the destination path so `gulp-sym` doesn't override the previous symlink!

 Here is a counterexample, `dest` will be a link to `source/path/two` and the first one will not have any symlink!